MUS 1804: World Music

 TIPS:

-• Once you find a relevant entry, keep track of any new keywords you come across; these will be helpful for future searches!
+• Once you find a relevant encyclopedia entry, keep track of any new keywords you come across; these will be helpful for future searches!

 • Your list of keywords might change, and that's ok!
 Keep track of new keywords you identify as you explore the background on your topic.
 These keywords may get narrower or broader as you learn more about your topic, and it's important to stay flexible - you never know what path your research may take.